The Arkansas Colleges of Health Education provides financial assistance to students through federal and private loans.

 - Estimates of what their student loan debt is likely to be at the time they leave school.

 Students who receive Direct Unsubsidized Loans as a graduate/professional student for the first-time will need to complete Entrance Counseling before disbursement.
+Students who receive Direct PLUS Loans as a graduate/professional student for the first-time will need to complete Entrance Counseling, even if you have completed it for a subsidized or unsubsidized loan as a graduate/professional student.

 Master Promissory Note